Skip to additional navigation Skip to content

 Complaints about the service

 If you are unhappy about the level of service you have received from the Planning Service or how the process has been managed, then you may firstly discuss your concerns with the Principal Planning Officer (Monitoring and Implementation) or take it further through the Council’s Corporate Complaints Procedure by writing to the Service Manager (Communities) at the address below.
 Following the initial investigation of your complaint, you may ask for the matter to be escalated to the second stage of the Council’s complaints procedure.
-If, after the matter has been through the Council’s complaints procedure you remain unhappy, you may then write to the Local Government Ombudsman who may investigate your concerns.
-However, please note that the Local Government Ombudsman will only become involved if the matter has been considered under the Council’s complaints procedure.
+If, after the matter has been through the Council’s complaints procedure you remain unhappy, you may then write to the Local Government and Social Care Ombudsman who may investigate your concerns.
+However, please note that the Local Government and Social Care Ombudsman will only become involved if the matter has been considered under the Council’s complaints procedure.

 You can contact us: